Oakland Tribune: The William Dargie era

-In July 1876, Dewes sold the Oakland Daily Evening Tribune to William E. Dargie, a former student of California State University.
-He soon secured wire service dispatch's from the Associated Press for the paper.
+In July 1876, Dewes sold the Oakland Daily Evening Tribune to William E. Dargie, a former student at the University of California at Berkeley.
+He soon secured wire service dispatches from the Associated Press for the paper.
 Darige also bought Nightingill's stake, although his widow disputed the transaction having ever occurred.
 Under Dargie's management, the paper increased in size, circulation and influence.
 The Republican paper became the leading news publication in Alameda County.

 Dargie was a news innovator in several ways: 1876, wire service dispatches; 1877, a book and job department added; 1878, when the Bell Telephone System arrived in Oakland, one of the first telephones was installed at the Tribune- Number 46; 1883, a Saturday edition was introduced; 1887, special editions; 1888, an extra for the presidential election.

 On August 28, 1891, the name The Oakland Tribune was officially adopted.
 Prior names include Oakland Daily Tribune, the Oakland Evening Tribune and the Oakland Daily Evening Tribune.
 Dargie had news offices in New York and Chicago.
 Dargie also acquired a patent approved R. Hoe & Co. double cylinder press.

 In the early 1900s, Dargie hired a one-eyed lensman Jack Gunin, making him probably the first full-time photojournalist in the Western United States.

 In 1906, the Tribune added a Sunday edition.